awsdocs/amazon-ec2-user-guide/doc_source/ebs-cloud-watch-events.md

 ### Create volume \(createVolume\)<a name="create-volume"></a>

 The `createVolume` event is sent to your AWS account when an action to create a volume completes\.
 However it is not saved, logged, or archived\.
 This event can have a result of either `available` or `failed`\.
-Creation will fail if an invalid KMS key was provided, as shown in the examples below\.
+Creation will fail if an invalid AWS KMS key was provided, as shown in the examples below\.

 **Event data**
 The listing below is an example of a JSON object emitted by EBS for a successful `createVolume` event\.